 Elton had performed a song that rang around in my head night and day on trains and buses and walking back and forward to the endless grey stations that I went to every day.

 I packed my bags and left her.
 I went to live in a little rented clapped-out house on the river not far away.
 I found some old line and a hook along the banks and made a fishing rod from a willow tree.

-I could not sleep so I fished for days on end.
+I could not sleep so I fished for days on end and listened to my favourite song and another that I loved at the time on my casette player.
 My life had stopped and fishing was the only way I knew to calm my nerves.
 It was only a few hundred yards from where the Magna Carta was signed.

 I tried my best and smiled at people on the trains.
 I thought that maybe they would respond – it didn’t work.
 They thought I was a nutter or possibly an alien just arrived from other worlds.

 One lunch-time I wandered up the pavement on the street from work to have a sandwich and a cup of tea.
 We had luncheon vouchers in those days which just about covered my only daily meal.